mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/05/day-229/">September 05, 2017</a></small></div>
-<p><strong>Trump's pick to lead NASA doesn't believe that humans are causing climate change</strong>.
+<p><strong>Trump's pick to lead NASA doesn't believe that humans are causing <a href="/trump-epa/">climate change</a></strong>.
 Representative Jim Bridenstine of Oklahoma would be the first elected official to hold the job and will need to be confirmed by the Senate.
 The two senators who represent Florida's Space Coast have  publicly objected to the choice of a politician as head of the space agency. (<a href="http://www.npr.org/sections/thetwo-way/2017/09/04/548472775/trump-picks-oklahoma-congressman-to-head-nasa">NPR</a>/ <a href="https://www.nytimes.com/2017/09/02/science/jim-bridenstine-nasa-trump.html?_r=0">New York Times</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/30/day-223/">August 30, 2017</a></small></div>
-<p><strong>Less than two weeks before Hurricane Harvey, Trump rescinded Obama's coastal flood protections</strong>, which required federal, state, and local agencies to take steps to protect infrastructure from flooding caused by climate change.
+<p><strong>Less than two weeks before Hurricane Harvey, Trump rescinded Obama's coastal flood protections</strong>, which required federal, state, and local agencies to take steps to protect infrastructure from flooding caused by <a href="/trump-epa/">climate change</a>.
 The <a href="https://obamawhitehouse.archives.gov/the-press-office/2015/01/30/executive-order-establishing-federal-flood-risk-management-standard-and-">Federal Flood Risk Management Standard</a> aimed to “reduce the risk and cost of future flood disasters” and “help ensure federal projects last as long as intended." (<a href="http://www.huffingtonpost.com/entry/trump-executive-order-flooding_us_599323d4e4b04b193360926b">HuffPost</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/10/day-203/">August 10, 2017</a></small></div>
-<p><strong>Scott Pruitt cast doubt on the idea that climate change poses a threat to the US</strong>, despite a recent report concluding that <a href="https://whatthefuckjusthappenedtoday.com/2017/08/08/day-201/#1-scientists-fear-the-trump-administ">Americans are already feeling the effects of climate change</a>.
-The EPA chief called for “red team/blue team” to try and challenge what he says is “so-called settled science” on climate change.
-Pruitt is skeptical of the scientific consensus that human activity is far and away the primary cause of climate change.
+<p><strong>Scott Pruitt cast doubt on the idea that <a href="/trump-epa/">climate change</a> poses a threat to the US</strong>, despite a recent report concluding that <a href="https://whatthefuckjusthappenedtoday.com/2017/08/08/day-201/#1-scientists-fear-the-trump-administ">Americans are already feeling the effects of </a><a href="/trump-epa/">climate change</a>.
+The EPA chief called for “red team/blue team” to try and challenge what he says is “so-called settled science” on <a href="/trump-epa/">climate change</a>.
+Pruitt is skeptical of the scientific consensus that human activity is far and away the primary cause of <a href="/trump-epa/">climate change</a>.
 NOAA and the American Meteorological Society published their annual <a href="https://www.climate.gov/news-features/understanding-climate/international-report-confirms-2016-was-third-consecutive-year">"State of the Climate" report</a> today, which concludes that 2016 was the third consecutive warmest year on record in 137 years of record keeping, with the highest levels of greenhouse gas concentrations, sea level, and sea surface temperature. (<a href="http://thehill.com/policy/energy-environment/345937-epa-head-casts-doubt-on-supposed-threat-from-climate-change">The Hill</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/08/day-201/">August 08, 2017</a></small></div>
-<p><strong>Scientists fear the Trump administration could suppress a report that concludes climate change is real</strong> and Americans are already feeling its effects.
-The findings contradict Trump and members of his cabinet who claim that the human contribution to climate change is uncertain.
+<p><strong>Scientists fear the Trump administration could suppress a report that concludes <a href="/trump-epa/">climate change</a> is real</strong> and Americans are already feeling its effects.
+The findings contradict Trump and members of his cabinet who claim that the human contribution to <a href="/trump-epa/">climate change</a> is uncertain.
 The report finds it “extremely likely” that more than half of the global mean temperature increase since 1951 can be linked to humans. (<a href="https://www.nytimes.com/2017/08/07/climate/climate-change-drastic-warming-trump.html">New York Times</a>)</p>